Documents for Exploration and Discussion

 The Roaring Twenties

-The first and third links will take you to two large sites about the 1920s.
+These links will take you to two large sites about the 1920s.
 The first is a list of important events.
-You might want to take a look just at "People and Trends" in the third link for the purposes of discussion.
-The second link contains photographs of an object that would become more and more important to Americans as the 1930s approached.
+You might want to take a look just at "People and Trends" in the second link for the purposes of discussion.

 World War II